Anthony Peter Lowe

 Anthony Peter Lowe AP (born 16 March 1962) is a British-Australian mathematical physicist and actuary.
-He previously served as chief executive officer of the Prostate Cancer Foundation of Australia, and is a frequent media commentator on prostate cancer and prostate specific antigen (PSA) testing.
+He previously was chief executive officer of the Prostate Cancer Foundation of Australia, and is a frequent media commentator on prostate cancer and prostate specific antigen (PSA) testing.

 Life and career

 Lowe was born in Malta and attended The Perse School in Cambridge.
-He pursued a degree in mathematics at the University of Cambridge, completing his studies in 1984 with a Master of Mathematics degree.
+He studied mathematics at the University of Cambridge, graduating in 1984 with a Master of Mathematics degree.
 He later obtained a Doctor of Philosophy in theoretical physics from the University of Southampton.

-Following the completion of his Ph.D., Lowe joined the consulting actuaries firm R Watson & Sons, where he underwent training.
-He achieved the status of Fellow of the Institute of Actuaries in 1990 and was appointed Partner at Watsons in 1991.
+After completing his Ph.D., Lowe joined the firm R Watson & Sons, where he trained as an actuary.
+He was made Fellow of the Institute of Actuaries in 1990 and was appointed Partner at Watsons in 1991.

-In 1994, Lowe relocated to Sydney, Australia.
-He subsequently joined AMP Limited's superannuation consulting division as the Investment Consulting Practice Leader.
-In this role, Lowe led a project, funded by AusAID, focused on advising the Kingdom of Tonga regarding the reform of their Civil Service Pension Scheme.
+In 1994, Lowe moved to Sydney, Australia and joined AMP Limited's superannuation consulting division as the Investment Consulting Practice Leader.
+In this role, Lowe led a project, funded by AusAID, to advise the Kingdom of Tonga on the reform of their Civil Service Pension Scheme.
 He was subsequently appointed Program Director of a business change program in partnership with Andersen Consulting (now Accenture) to re-engineer AMP's corporate superannuation administration platform.

-In 1998, Lowe joined Mercer where he held a variety of senior executive roles.
+In 1998, Lowe joined Mercer, where he held multiple senior executive roles.
 He was appointed a Worldwide Partner in 1998 and executive director of Mercer's Australian business in 2001.
 From 2002 to 2004, Lowe was seconded to Mercer's US business as US Benefits Administration Practice Leader based in Princeton, New Jersey.

 Lowe's ultimate role at Mercer was Asia-Pacific Business Group Leader, Mercer Wealth Solutions with responsibility for Mercer's benefits administration businesses in Australia, New Zealand and Hong Kong, including the Mercer Super Trust and Mercer Portfolio Service.

 In 1999, Lowe was made a Fellow of the Institute of Actuaries of Australia.
-He has served as a member of the institute's Leadership & Career Development Committee and as a member and Convenor of the Public Policy Council Committee.
+He has been a member of the institute's Leadership & Career Development Committee and as a member and Convenor of the Public Policy Council Committee.
 He has contributed to the development of the institute's public policy, particularly in health.

 In 2007, Lowe moved to the non-profit sector and was appointed chief operating officer at the National Breast Cancer Foundation.
 Here he led the design and implementation of the integrated website and customer relationship management systems for the Pink Ribbon Breakfast campaign and Register4, Australia's first online community for volunteer breast cancer research participants.